Varma-N/VHDL/AND_GATE/README.md

-# AND Gate VHDL Project
+# AND Gate VHDL Design

 ## Overview
 This project implements a simple AND gate using VHDL.
 The design includes both the AND gate entity and a corresponding testbench to verify its functionality.